 Subscribers get to enjoy the iQ4, Foxtel's most advanced set-top box.
 It allows you to watch content in 4K and record live TV if on-demand Ligue 1 content isn't really your thing.

-Besides the ability to watch sports on television, Foxtel also lets subscribers stream events to their laptops or mobile devices with the Foxtel GO app.
+Besides the ability to watch sport on television, Foxtel also lets subscribers stream events to their laptops or mobile devices with the Foxtel GO app.
 The app is free for all users.
-Foxtel IQ deals are always available, so make sure to check the telco's website to see if you can save on fees when signing up.
+Foxtel iQ deals are always available, so make sure to check the telco's website to see if you can save on fees when signing up.

 Alternatively, you can live stream Ligue 1 matches via Foxtel Now.
 The service lets you watch Foxtel channels live and enjoy content on demand, all via the Internet.
 There are no contracts involved, so you can cancel your subscription at anytime.